jakobzhao/geog328/labs/lab01/readme.md

 7\.
 Next, we open the `readme.md` file using `Visual Studio Code`.
 To do that, make sure you have installed the program `Visual Studio Code` and the recommended packages, such as `Markdown Preview Enhanced`.

-Once `Visual Studio Code` is opened, press `crtl+k` and then `ctrl+o` to open the open folder window, naviagte to `geog495` folder from your workspace and press `select folder`.
+Once `Visual Studio Code` is opened, press `ctrl+k` and then `ctrl+o` to open the open folder window, navigate to `geog495` folder from your workspace and press `select folder`.
 Then the `geog495` repo will be opened, and a file tree will be shown in the project list panel on the left of the vscode window.

 ![](img/vscode-open-project.png)